-Armory InstructionsAs a candidate, you must arrive at the Armory wearing your cap and gown by 6:45 p.m.
-ET for the first division, 8:15 a.m.
-ET for the second and fourth divisions, and 1:15 p.m.
-ET for the third and fifth divisions, in order to assemble in your alphabetical place within your degree group and to receive final instructions.
+Armory InstructionsAs a candidate, you must arrive at the Armory wearing your cap and gown by 8:15 a.m.
+ET in order to assemble in your alphabetical place within your degree group and to receive final instructions.
 Undergraduate candidates will receive an orator card when they check in.
-Without this card, the candidates' name will not be announced as they walk across the stage.
+Without this card, the candidate's name will not be announced as he/she walks across the stage.
 Candidates MUST be in alphabetical order within their degree group, and remain in this order.
-Undergraduate tassels should be worn on the right of the cap and graduate tassels should be worn on the left.
+Undergraduate tassels should be worn on the right of the cap, and graduate tassels should be worn on the left.
 Candidates must remain in alphabetical order in the procession to receive personal recognition on stage during the ceremony.

 Procession InstructionsThe procession will begin approximately 40 minutes prior to the stated start time of the ceremony.
 If an emergency causes you to arrive after the start of the academic procession, DO NOT enter the procession line.
 Instead, report to the Elliott Hall of Music, Aisle 5, where an usher will seat you with your degree group.